rt-cpan/rt-cpan.github.io/README.md

 Attachments have not been archived as their content is already included in the bug page and this would just add duplicate content (that would have taken several weeks to download).
 The above scripts have stripped those links out.

+Any distribution that had no active, rejected, or resolved bugs, does not have a page - the "Bug list" link in the browse page will not be a link.

 Also - I was too lazy to modify the HTML using anything but regular expressions, so some of it may be broken.
+Eyeballing several different pages it appears to be mostly fine.

+## Some Stats

+The archive is 2.8G in size, having stripped out a lot of the unnecessary stuff.

+There are 25,000 distributions that have bugs (either active, resolved, or rejected).

+There are approx 27,000 distributions that have never had a bug assigned

+There are 133,883 bugs as of the first creation of this archive: Mon Dec 14 08:27:16 2020 +0100

+Spam has not been filtered out of this archive, many of the bugs are thus probably not bugs.

 ## See Also